 - In the Tool Properties view, enable the Automatically create a group when creating a new deformation rig option so that your deformation chains are created inside groups.
 Every point in a deformation chain is an individual layer, so creating deformers with this option disabled is liable to clutter your Timeline and Node view.

-- Move your cursor where you want the next articulation to be and click to create the next point.
+- Click where you want the next articulation to be created.

-- Click and hold the previous articulation's radius manipulator and adjust the articulation's radius so that it covers the limb.
+- Click and hold the previous articulation's radius control point and adjust the articulation's radius so that it properly covers the articulation.

 - Repeat this until you are finished creating the Bone chain.
 Make sure you build each articulation in the right order going from the root to the extremity.